Dragicafit/Anime-Watch-Parties/README.md

 Finaly load the extension in your browser:

-- Firefox: Go to `about:debugging#/runtime/this-firefox`, click on `Load Temporay Add-on...` and select the folder.
+- Firefox: Go to `about:debugging#/runtime/this-firefox`, click on `Load Temporay Add-on...` and select the manifest.json file.
 - Chromium: Go to `chrome://extensions`, enable debugging, click on `Load Unpacked` and select the folder.
 - Chrome: Go to `chrome://extensions`, enable debugging, click on `Load Unpacked` and select the folder.